Kay Hutchison of My Life in 37 Therapies reminds us to be kind to ourselves

 Keep everything slow and gentle

 It’s amazing how quickly this change of gear will change your mood.
-Eating and drinking mindfully – whatever you eat, whatever you drink (and you know the best is water with some drops of lemon juice, and healthy fruit and vegetables) try to slow it all down.
-Savour the whole experience, the look of the food on the plate or pouring the liquid into your glass.
-Note the smell, the taste, the feeling as you begin to chew the food or swirl the beverage around in your mouth.
+Eating and drinking mindfully – whatever you eat, whatever you drink (and you know the best is water with some drops of lemon juice and healthy fruit and vegetables), try to slow it all down.
+Savour the whole experience, the look of the food on the plate or pour the liquid into your glass.
+Note the smell, the taste, and the feeling as you begin to chew the food or swirl the beverage around in your mouth.
 Eat or drink small amounts at a time so that you can enjoy the whole process and really appreciate what you are consuming.

 You need to move as much as you can at this time to keep healthy.
-It’s not really about fast energetic exercise, it’s simply about moving and not staying still in one position for hours at a time.
-There are many wonderful yoga classes with simple fluid movements – yoga doesn’t need to be overly active at this time, it can be slow and quite basic with the focus being on correct alignment of the joints and limbs.
-There are lots of great on-line courses – one to try is the wonderful relaxed style of ‘Yoga with Adriene’.
-She even has a beginner 30-day course for at home practice and yoga for any kind of tension release you could imagine.
+It’s not really about fast, energetic exercise.
+It’s simply about moving and not staying still in one position for hours at a time.
+There are many wonderful yoga classes with simple fluid movements.
+Yoga doesn’t need to be overly active at this time.
+It can be slow and quite basic, with the focus being on the correct alignment of the joints and limbs.
+There are many great online courses – one to try is the wonderfully relaxed style of ‘Yoga with Adriene’.
+She even has a beginner 30-day course for at-home practice and yoga for any kind of tension release you could imagine.

 Have a calm and open mind.

-At this time, be kind to yourself and feel free to switch off from social media.
-Everyone is on a heightened level of alertness and not in a good way.
-There are arguments and disagreements and very strong opinions, even anger being expressed on social media at this time – even between friends.
+At this time, be kind to yourself and feel free to switch off social media.
+Everyone is on a heightened level of alertness, not in a good way.
+There are arguments, disagreements, and very strong opinions, even anger being expressed on social media at this time – even between friends.
 It’s understandable but not helpful.
-All it does is raise everyone’s temperature and makes us all feel down.
+All it does is raise everyone’s temperature and make us all feel down.
 So, give yourself a break – feel free to quietly block, unfriend, unfollow or mute notifications.
-It will lessen the load on your mind and shut out all the noise so that you can think rationally and keep your own quiet views on things that are happening out in the world.
+It will lessen the load on your mind and shut out all the noise.
+So that you can think rationally and keep your own quiet views on things that are happening out in the world.

 It really does just start with taking a few moments each day to focus on yourself.
 Be kind to yourself.
 You will be grateful that you did.

-Hear Kay’s unique perspective about surviving times of crisis and isolation.
+Hear Kay’s unique perspective on surviving times of crisis and isolation.